bolu-atx/boludev.github.io/_posts/2020-06-28-go-channels-part1.md

 Got:pong
 ```

-We got the desired behavior - the messages came in order (ping fisrt, pong second), in addition, if you pay attention, you will notice that the 2nd message was sent right away without waiting for the first message to be withdraw.
+We got the desired behavior - the messages came in order (ping first, pong second), in addition, if you pay attention, you will notice that the 2nd message was sent right away without waiting for the first message to be withdraw.
 Now, let's finish the rest of the logic for completeness:

 ```cpp
 //